zaphodapriest/zaphodapriest/README.md

-## Hi there 👋
+## Hi there, I'm Lyderic 👋

-My name is Lyderic.

-I'm a product engineer currently experimenting with gov tech among other things!
+⚙️ I'm a product engineer currently experimenting with gov tech, among other things.
+I was formerly working on ~Urbit.

-I was formerly the CTO of Alphabet, a prediction market built on the Urbit OS.

 <!--
 **zaphodapriest/zaphodapriest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.